 Each of these apps can integrate into your store and display them in a variety of languages.

 Let’s take a look at some of these apps in more detail to help you decide on which solution might be best for your business:

 The final translation solution we’re going to look at is the Weglot Shopify translation app.
 The app boasts a seamlessly simple 5-minute set-up process to both automatically translate and display your Shopify store.

-This involves adding and installing the Weglot translation app, creating a Weglot account, and then following this, you simply enter the original language of your site and the language(s) you would like to translate it to.
+This involves adding and installing the Weglot translation app, and creating a Weglot account.
+You simply enter the original language of your site and the language(s) you would like to translate it to.

-The Weglot dashboard allows users to both manage and edit the automatic translations of all your content on Shopify, this includes any content you’ve created using other Shopify apps.
+The Weglot dashboard allows users to both manage and edit the automatic translations of all the content on Shopify.
+This includes any content you’ve created using other Shopify apps.

 There is also the option of ordering professional translations if they are required.

 Noteworthy features of Weglot include:

 - Multilingual SEO optimized with translated metadata, meaning that translated URLs (these will be visible to search bots only) and Hreflang tags are automatically implemented on your site.

 - Automatic language detector and auto redirection feature meaning that the visitor’s preferred language can be automatically displayed.